-- An issue associated with system resources (insufficient memory, memory allocation error, etc.), - License issues (the license has expired, will expire soon, invalid license, etc.), - Internal errors (unable to read routing table or interface IP addresses, etc.), - License issues (the number of users would break license limit, unable to find license file, Software Maintenance expiration, etc.),
+- An issue associated with system resources (insufficient memory, memory allocation error, etc.), - License issues (the license has expired, will expire soon, invalid license, etc.), - Internal errors (unable to read routing table or interface IP addresses, etc.), - License issues (the number of users would break license limit, unable to find license file, Software Maintenance expiration, etc.), - Configuration errors (unable to read configuration file, detected a loop in the configuration of the DNS module or the Proxy server, etc.), - Network (socket) errors, - Errors while starting or stopping the Kerio Control Engine (problems with low-level driver, problems when initializing system libraries, services, configuration databases, etc.), - File system errors (cannot open/save/delete file), - SSL errors (problems with keys and certificates, etc.), - Kerio Web Filter errors (failed to activate the license, etc.), - Kerio VPN errors, - HTTP cache errors (errors when reading/writing cache files, not enough space for cache, etc.), - Kerio Web Filter errors, - Checking subsystem errors,

-- Configuration errors (unable to read configuration file, detected a loop in the configuration of the DNS module or the Proxy server, etc.), - Network (socket) errors, - Errors while starting or stopping the Kerio Control Engine (problems with low-level driver, problems when initializing system libraries, services, configuration databases, etc.), - File system errors (cannot open/save/delete file), - SSL errors (problems with keys and certificates, etc.), - Kerio Web Filter errors (failed to activate the license, etc.), - Kerio VPN errors, - HTTP cache errors (errors when reading/writing cache files, not enough space for cache, etc.), - Kerio Web Filter errors, - Checking subsystem errors, - Anti-virus module errors (anti-virus test not successful, problems when storing temporary files, etc.), - Dial-up errors (unable to read defined dial-up connections, line configuration error, etc.), - LDAP errors (server not found, login failed, etc.), - Errors in automatic update and product registration, - Dynamic DNS errors (unable to connect to the server, failed to update the record, etc.), - Bandwidth Management errors, - Errors of the web interface, - Crashdumps after failure of the application, - NTP client errors (synchronization of time with the server), - The Kerio Control Administration web interface errors, - Intrusion prevention system errors.
+- Anti-virus module errors (anti-virus test not successful, problems when storing temporary files, etc.), - Dial-up errors (unable to read defined dial-up connections, line configuration error, etc.), - LDAP errors (server not found, login failed, etc.), - Errors in automatic update and product registration, - Dynamic DNS errors (unable to connect to the server, failed to update the record, etc.), - Bandwidth Management errors, - Errors of the web interface, - Crashdumps after failure of the application, - NTP client errors (synchronization of time with the server), - The Kerio Control Administration web interface errors, - Intrusion prevention system errors.

-Note: If you are not able to correct an error (or figure out what it is caused by) which is repeatedly reported in the Error log, do not hesitate to contact our technical support.
-For detailed information, refer to chapter 27 or to http://www.kerio.com/.
+If you are not able to correct an error (or figure out what it is caused by) which is repeatedly reported in the Error log, do not hesitate to contact our technical support.

-23.9 Filter Log
+24.9 Filter Log

-This log gathers information on web pages and objects blocked/allowed by the HTTP and FTP filters (see chapters 14.2 and 14.5) and on packets matching traffic rules with the Log matching packets option enabled (see chapter 8) or meeting other conditions (e.g. logging of UPnP traffic - see chapter 19.2).
+This log gathers information on web pages and objects blocked/allowed by the HTTP and FTP filters (see chapters 15.2 and 15.5) and on packets matching traffic rules with the Log matching packets option enabled (see chapter 9) or meeting other conditions (e.g. logging of UPnP traffic - see chapter 20.2).